-Moving Violations and Non-Moving Violations
+Moving Violations and Non-Moving Violations in Connecticut

 Traffic tickets can be classified into two categories: moving violations and non-moving violations.
 The circumstances of the offense will oftentimes determine which category a ticket falls into.
 Here, I will discuss the basic differences between a moving violation and a non-moving violation.
 I will also discuss the consequences that a moving violation or a non-moving violation can have on your life.